 Typically, the annual conference is a four-day event that includes panels of law review editors, faculty advisors, and academic authors.
 Conference attendees also have the opportunity to hear from the foremost members from the legal community, meet with publishing and other service vendors, and socialize with a diverse group of law review editors from across the United States, Canada, and Puerto Rico.

-Upcoming Conferences:2015 Conference - Hosted by University of Louisville Law Review
+2017 Conference - Hosted by Florida Coastal School of Law

 2012 Conference - Hosted by Roger Williams University Law Review.

 2011 Conference - Hosted by Thomas Jefferson Law Review

 2010 Conference - Hosted by Texas Wesleyan Law Review